-Did you know that National Cotton Candy Day is December 7?
-That’s right, kids.
-The spun sugary treat is so popular it has its own holiday.
-And while most of us think of cotton candy as a sweet treat found at carnivals and county fairs, it’s showing up at some of LA’s hottest bars and restaurants.
+Cotton candy, fairy floss, fluffy stuff.
+Whatever you call it, the spun sugary treat is so popular it has its own holiday.
+But that’s not until December 7 and there’s no reason to wait that long to indulge.
+It’s summertime and the sweet treat is in full swing not only at carnivals and county fairs, but it’s also showing up at some of LA’s hottest bars and restaurants.
 So go ahead.
 Enjoy a taste of nostalgia.
 (And feed that Marie Antoinette fetish while you’re at it.)
-Here are 1o places around Los Angeles where you can find creative cotton candy concoctions.
+Here’s where you can find creative cotton candy concoctions in Los Angeles.

 The Bazaar @ SLS Hotel – Los Angeles (www.thebazaar.com)